Korean Studies

 LCC Shelfmarks

-The holdings of the Korean Studies Library are shelved according to the Library of Congress Classification.
-The LCC is a very detailed classification system used by many research institutions and university libraries in the USA.
-An overview of the LCC can be found on the Library of Congress website.
+The holdings of the Korean Studies Library are shelved according to the Library of Congress Classification (LCC).
+The LCC is a highly detailed classification system used by many research institutions and university libraries in the United States.
+An overview of the system can be found on the Library of Congress website.

-The structure of an LCC signature will be explained using the following example:
+The structure of an LCC call number can be illustrated with the following example:

 DS916.697 2019/2:1